Questo articolo è disponibile anche in: Italiano

 Since ancient times many cultures and traditions have used sound in practices aimed to alter the emotional and physical state of the individual.
 We find some examples in Tibetan chants, Gregorian chants, shamanic drumming and in the use of mantra in meditation.

-Within the frame of the current scientific method, the science that studies the perception of sound and its influence on our psyche is know with the name of psychoacoustics.
+Within the frame of the current scientific method, the science that studies the perception of sound and its influence on our psyche is known with the name of psychoacoustics.

 One of the phenomena studied by psychoacoustics is the ability of our brain to “entrain” with the frequency of external impulses.
 What gets synchronised during this process is the brainwaves’ frequency which means the frequency at which the neurons exchange information between themselves.